masoudmghd/YouTrack-fa/README.md

 # YouTrack-fa
 Localization youtrack for persian (fa) language.

-Due to not a persian translations available for this fantastic web application, I choose to make this happen!
+Due to not a persian translation available for this fantastic web application, I choose to make this happen!

 # How to install :
 You have to set the following JVM option to the directory that your translation files stored.